mtulio/provider-certification-tool/docs/support-guide.md

 # OpenShift Provider Certification Tool - Support Guide

-> WIP - this document is working in progress

 - [Support Case Check List](#check-list)
     - [New Support Cases](#check-list-new-case)
     - [New Executions](#check-list-new-executions)